 - Connect the device to AC power.
 Use the dial to turn on the unit and control how much moisture is released into the air.

 Cool Mist Levels

 - Minimum: At this setting, I could feel a cool breeze emitting from the humidifier's nozzle.
 According to Kyvol, operating time at this setting is approximately 75 hours.

 - Medium: A distinct funnel of whitish water vapor is produced at the medium setting.
 During my tests with a full tank, the Kyvol humidifier operated for 29.5 hours before automatically shutting down as it ran low on water.

 - Maximum: At this setting, a dense cloud of water vapor spirals from the top of the humidifier and spreads throughout the room.
 During my tests in this setting, the humidifier operated continuously for 14.6 hours.

 I moved the Kyvol Vigoair HD3 humidifier into my kitchen and set it at its maximum level.
 Within 2.5 hours, the room's humidity has risen from 33% to 43%.
 At this point, I could have reduced the humidifier's output to a point where the humidity remained at a constant level.

 My kitchen is 12 x 14 feet in size and opens into a similarly-sized dining room.
 A large archway connects my dining room to the living room.
 While my kitchen's humidity jumped ten percent during the original test period, it rose only two percent in the living room.
 As the day progressed, it continued to rise slowly.

 The Kyvol Vigoair HD3 does a great job adding moisture to a single room.
-It, however, is not intended to humidify an entire house.
+However, it is not intended to humidify an entire house.